gabor-trainer/devops-engineer-gitlab-2025-oct-13/additional-materials/0080 - Ignoring files - gitignore.md

 ### **Ignoring files: `.gitignore`**

-**Objective:** To provide a deep, practical understanding of the `.gitignore` file, its syntax, its cascading behavior, and its critical role in maintaining a clean and efficient Git repository.
-Upon completion, students will be able to write effective `.gitignore` files that prevent common, project-specific, and user-specific files from being accidentally committed.

----

 #### **1. The Principle: Keep Your Repository Clean**

 A Git repository should only contain files that are essential for building and running the project.
 It is **not** a backup drive for every file in your project folder.